Home Page About Us News & Events Our Services Contact Us

 About Our Service

-Welcome to the Research, Development and Innovation service.
+Welcome to the Research, Development and Innovation (RD&I) service.
 Research is the cornerstone of first-class healthcare and is essential to help us understand which treatments and therapies work best for patients.

-The Research, Development and Innovation service is responsible for the infrastructure and governance relating to the Trust’s research portfolio.
+The RD&I service is responsible for the infrastructure and governance relating to our Trust’s research portfolio.
 Our team of research nurses, practitioners and administrators support a number of experienced clinicians and other healthcare professionals to recruit participants into clinical trials and other research studies, across many medical specialties.
 They provide on-going support to participants throughout their involvement in a research study.

-The Research, Development and Innovation Department provides governance and regulatory advice, and issues capacity and capability confirmation for research projects to take place in the Trust.
+The RD&I service provides governance and regulatory advice, and issues capacity and capability confirmation for research projects to take place in our Trust.

 Our work is supported by dedicated staff in pharmacy, laboratories and radiology.

-If you are visiting the hospital as a patient, relative or carer, or are a member of staff, you may be approached by one of our team to take part in a research study.
+If you are visiting our hospital as a patient, relative or carer, or are a member of staff, you may be approached by one of our team to take part in a research study.

-Our Performance
+Our performance

 The Government wishes to see a dramatic and sustained improvement in the performance of providers of NHS services in initiating and delivering clinical research.
 The aim is to increase the number of patients who have the opportunity to participate in research and to enhance the nation’s attractiveness as a host for research.